FC Kuban Krasnodar: 21st century

 In 2008, Kuban celebrated their 80th anniversary.
 During the off-season, Aleksandr Tarkhanov was appointed head coach.
 After two rounds of poor play, Tarkhanov resigned (ostensibly for health reasons) and was replaced by Sergey Pavlov.
-The team finished second (behind FC Rostov), winning promotion to the Russian Premier League.
+The team finished second (behind Rostov), winning promotion to the Russian Premier League.
 Their stay was short-lived, however, since the club was relegated again to First Division after a 15th-place finish the following year (losing 3–0 at home to two-time champions Rubin Kazan) and the sacking of head coach Sergei Ovchinnikov.
 Kuban returned to the Premier League after defeating Zhemchuzhina 1–0 at Sochi on 17 October 2010 and a goalless draw with Nizhny Novgorod on 24 October.

 Kuban began the 2011 Premier League season with a 2–0 defeat at home to Rubin Kazan.
 Improving, the club qualified for the playoffs after finishing sixth and were guaranteed a position in the Premier League the following season.
 Kuban faltered during the playoffs, and the club finished eighth.
 During the off-season, Dan Petrescu moved to Dynamo Moscow.

 In the 2012 Premier League season, Kuban began with a 2–1 away loss to Anzhi Makhachkala.
 Despite the replacement of Yuri Krasnozhan by Belarusian coach Leonid Kuchuk, the club remained in the top half of the league and set a home attendance record with 313,997 spectators in 15 matches.
 Kuban defeated Anzhi 1–0 on 26 May 2013 with a lone goal from Bulgarian forward Ivelin Popov, finishing fifth (the club's best Premier League finish).
 With this showing the club qualified for the first time for the UEFA Europa League, and at the end of the season Kuban had the highest home-game attendance in the league.

 On 30 May 2018, the Russian Football National League announced that Kuban failed in the appeal to obtain the FNL license for the 2018–19 season.

 On 8 February 2018, Oleg Mkrtchan, a businessman who was the owner of Kuban from 2013 to 2016, was arrested on charges of fraud.

 On 24 July 2020, Russian Football Union approved the change of name by a different club that was founded in 2018 as FC Urozhay Krasnodar to FC Kuban, with the condition that the new club is not the legal successor to previous FC Kuban and cannot claim their sporting history.